 Where: Gaylord National Resort and Convention Center, National Harbor, Maryland, USA

 Each of Gartner’s Security & Risk Management Summits attracts CISOs as well as top risk management and security professionals for the purpose of helping them build resilience and hone their security strategy across the enterprise.
 Attendees gain those insights via end-user case studies, workshops and one-on-one meetings with a Gartner analyst.

 This year’s conference will discuss key topics like anticipating new digital security threats, dealing with disruptive technologies like artificial intelligence and building digital resilience.
 It will also highlight how security and risk leaders can work together to enhance their organization’s approach to vulnerability management.

 Where: Hotel NH Collection Amsterdam Grand Hotel Krasnapolsky, Amsterdam, The Netherlands

 Hack in the Box Security Conference (HITBSecConf) is an annual event held in Amsterdam, The Netherlands.
 In fact, this year’s iteration marks the 11th anniversary of Hack in the Box (HiTB) in the Netherlands.

 Those who regularly attend HITBSecConf value it for all the networking opportunities and the chance to stay current with critical computer security issues.

 This year’s CFP is set to take place on April 23-24.
 The competition will feature a maximum of 20 teams consisting of up to three players each.

 Where: Olympia, London, United Kingdom

-Last year, more than 19,500 visitors came out to see hundreds of speakers present on security-related topics and visit over 400 different exhibitors’ booths.
-At this year’s conference, attendees will be able to choose from 240+ free to attend conference sessions led by industry influencers.
+Last year, nearly 20,000 visitors came out to see hundreds of speakers present on security-related topics and visit over 400 different exhibitors’ booths.
+This year’s conference will feature 200+ free-to-attend speaker sessions led by industry influencers.